 Author and professor of Sociology Dr. Joel Best discussed issues concerning student loans and debt this morning as part of a social science seminar in the James Union Building.

-Titled “The Student Loan Mess: How It Got Here and Why It’s Not Going Away,” Best’s lecture focused on America’s growing reliance with student loans and how this reliance has resulted in $1 trillion dollars of student debt.
+Titled “The Student Loan Mess: How It Got Here and Why It’s Not Going Away,” Best’s lecture focused on America’s growing reliance on student loans and how this reliance has resulted in $1 trillion dollars of student debt.
+This is a problem felt across the globe.
+It’s well known how easily debts can spiral out of control and many see student loan debt as the gateway to these problems.
+Fortunately, secured loans are available in the UK to help people consolidate any debts that are mounting up.
+This is often the best way to move forward.

 According to Best, the issue of student loans will only worsen until it is addressed in its entirety and not in parts.